This post was last updated on March 6th, 2023.

 When you build a blog readership, the value isn’t the blog—it’s the readership.

 This post showed you how to grow your blog.
 You can grow your blog by:

 - Writing long-form, detailed answers to really specific questions

 - Optimizing your blog posts for search engines, the largest source of traffic

 If you run your own business or have your own blog, that’s great!
 You’re all set.

 If you’re a content marketer or you run a company blog, you may still need to convince the rest of your company of the value of content marketing.

-Sean Blanda is a strong advocate of creating a publication for your business – a concrete, branded content marketing program that you can use to build your audience.
+Sean Blanda strongly advocates creating a publication for your business—a concrete, branded content marketing program that you can use to build your blog audience.

 At ActiveCampaign, we grew our blog from 8,765 monthly visitors to 119,037 visitors by building long-form content optimized for search engines.
 And in this post, we broke down how you can use the same tactics to grow your blog.
 Whatever your industry, creating valuable content that answers customer questions is the best place to start.